MewX/mewx.github.io/_posts/2018-01-16-anti-crawler-ideas.md

 ----

 After reCaptcher, there's not need to prevent crawler because the cost is too high.
-See what this project will finally become~
+See what this project will finally go~ Maybe this idea became a back-end framework :P idk